iwag/spring-boot-appengine-starter/README.md

 </appengine-web-app>
 ```

-Run this.
+Run this in appengine.
 You can see something like below.

 ```bash
 $ mvn appengine:run